warlord-hash/warlord-hash/README.md

-## Hey there!
+# Hey there!
-I'm sierra, a web developer from Russia!
+I'm sierra, a web developer and game developer from Russia!

-I mostly work on closed source projects, but I can contribute sometimes to open source projects!

 ## Languages known
 I currently know: